horseinthesky/terraform_do/README.md

 ### Prerequisites

 You need to have terraform installed.
-Find how to do it [here](https://learn.hashicorp.com/terraform/getting-started/install.html).
+Find the instructions [here](https://learn.hashicorp.com/terraform/getting-started/install.html).

-### Prepare your environment
+### Prepare your secrets

-Create file with DigitalOcean API token and WireGuard server private key in the following format.
-Make sure there is `secret` in the title and it ends with `.auto.tfvars`.
-File contents should look like this:
+Create a secrets file with DigitalOcean API token and WireGuard server private key in the following format:
 ```
 do_token = "your_token"
 wireguard_private_key = "your_wireguard_server_private_key"
 ```
+You may also provide `grafana_admin_password` variable in secrets file.
+Otherwise `admin` user password will be `admin`.
+Make sure there is `secret` in the title and it ends with `.auto.tfvars`.

+### Specify WireGuard pubkeys of you clients
-Replace my wireguard public keys to yours in `pubkeys` variable in `vars.tf` file and yu are good to go
+Replace my wireguard public keys(`pubkeys` variable) with yours in `vars.tf` file and you are good to go.

 ## Deployment
 Download the plugins needed